-- I love science class when we make lots of chemicals that have strong smells. - I am happy down at the farm or when I am fishing as I can really smell nature. - I use lots of deodorant because it smells really good. - I like to smell my hair when I have just washed it.
+I love science class when we make lots of chemicals that have strong smells.
+I am happy down at the farm or when I am fishing as I can really smell nature.
+I use lots of deodorant because it smells really good.

+I like to smell my hair when I have just washed it.

-period because it smells so strong.
+I worry that everyone can tell when I have my period because it smells so strong.